RaspAP/raspap-docs/docs/faq.md

 ## <a name="pizero-w"></a>Managed mode AP doesn't work on the Pi Zero W. Help!
 See [this walkthrough](/ap-sta/) where the installation is described in detail.

 ## <a name="scanning"></a>WiFi scanning doesn't work or I get the error `cannot execute "wpa_cli reconfigure"`.
-Help!
 On some configurations, the **Configure WiFi client** panel may appear empty.
 This project uses the `wpa_supplicant` command line client `wpa_cli` to populate a list of available wireless networks.
 If you can't execute this from the shell, neither can the web UI.
 For example, the results of this command:

 ```
 sudo wpa_cli -i wlan0 scan_results
 Failed to connect to non-global ctrl_ifname: wlan0  error: No such file or directory
 ```
-indicate a problem with the socket used to communicate with `wpa_supplicant`.
+...indicate a problem with the socket used to communicate with `wpa_supplicant`.
 You may also encounter errors such as "Could not connect to wpa_supplicant: wlan0 - re-trying".

 If this happens, first check the contents of `wpa_supplicant` with `sudo cat /etc/wpa_supplicant/wpa_supplicant.conf`.
 You should see, at minimum, the following: